model-checking/kani-verifier-blog/_posts/2022-06-01-using-the-kani-rust-verifier-on-a-rust-standard-library-cve.md

 A representation invariant tells us when a queue is *well-formed*.
 This is the case if the buffer capacity is a (nonzero) power of two and if the `head` and `tail ` index within the buffer.
 [Recall that these properties are precisely the ones checked using `debug_assert` in `handle_capacity_increase`.]
-In Kani, we can write a method `is_valid` to express that a type `T` fulfills its type invariant:
+In Kani, we can write a method `is_valid` to express that a type `T` is well-formed:

 ```rust
 impl AbstractVecDeque {